-The course is designed to help the student achieve a good knowledge of the theory and practice of the Montessori proposal in Primary, with the aim of helping children in their development and adaptation to society.
+The course is organized by the Foundation of the University of Girona and the Montessori International Research and Training Center in Girona MIRTC.
+He is awarded the Montessori Guide Master's Degree from 6 to 12 years old by the University Foundation and the official diploma of the International Montessori Association AMI.
+It is an own and professional master's degree consisting of 90 ECTS credits.
+It is designed to help the student achieve a good knowledge of the theory and practice of the Montessori proposal in Primary, with the aim of helping children in their development and adaptation to society.
 The training includes all the curricular areas (which with the Montessori pedagogy are many more than those with traditional education approaches) and covers both philosophy and psychology, as well as content, materials and teaching-learning activities.
 The methodology of the course includes theory classes, observations and practices.

 The course of Primary Education combines intense classes of theory, bibliographical study, active exploration and demonstrations of the materials, with sessions of supervised practices, observations and teaching practice.

 Theory lectures provided through the course create the foundation for a Montessori teacher’s practical work and are constant points of reference for the students understanding.
 Lectures offer an overview of Montessori child psychology and child development with special emphasis to the developmental and psychological characteristics particular of children aged 6-12 years.
 Students consolidate their understanding of key concepts, such as the Planes of Development and the Tendencies of Man.